-AEMO uses a sub-regional topology in the capacity outlook models, because as more geographically diversified VRE generation develops, a regional representation limits:

-- The representation of intra-regional transmission constraints and intra-regional network losses, which in turn limits consideration of renewable energy zone (REZ) transmission augmentations, and - AEMO's consideration of congestion between major load centres, given how it can be influenced by generation between regional reference nodes.
+AEMO uses a sub-regional topology in the capacity outlook models, because as more geographically diversified VRE generation develops, a regional representation limits the representation of intra-regional transmission constraints and intra-regional network losses, which in turn limits consideration of renewable energy zone (REZ) transmission augmentations, and AEMO's consideration of congestion between major load centres, given how it can be influenced by generationbetweengeneration between regional reference nodes.
+Sub-regional representation also improves the ability for the model to consider diversity of load developments within a region, and the interactions this has with generation, storage and network development needs.

-The approach disaggregates some regions into one or more sub-regions, configured to identify major electrical subsystems within the electricity transmission network that allow free-flowing energy between transmission elements.
-Where key flow paths are identified that may materially constrain the transmission system from delivering energy between locations, this alternative sub-regional approach splits these areas from each other, to better identify the capacity of the intra-regional transmission system and the value of potential augmentations.
+The approach disaggregates some regions into- multiple sub-regions, configured to identify major electrical subsystems within the electricity transmission network that allow free-flowing energy through the transmission elements.
+Where key flow paths that may materially constrain the transmission system from delivering energy between locations are identified, this alternative sub-regional approach splits these areas from each other to better identify the capacity of the intra-regional transmission system and the value of potential augmentations.

-An example of the sub-regional topology that is outlined in the Draft 2023 IASR is reproduced in Figure 5 below.
-AEMO may update the sub-regional topology to improve the speed or accuracy of modelling.
+An example of the sub-regional topology outlined in the Draft 2025 IASR is reproduced in Figure 5 below.
+AEMO may update the sub-regional topology to improve the speed or accuracy of modelling in consultation with stakeholders via the IASR development process.